How to Choose Gas Fireplace Logs

 Types of Gas Fireplace Logs

 When choosing logs for your gas fireplace, venting is a significant point to consider, as it can also affect the amount of heat outputted.
-Depending on your fireplace setup, you will need vented or ventless logs and you’ll want to choose the log set that works for your fireplace type.
+Depending on your fireplace setup, you will need vented or ventless logs, and you'll want to choose the log set that works for your fireplace type

 Vented Logs